Skip to content

 AI models do not just look at individual pages.
 They try to construct a coherent “entity”.
 A unified understanding of who your brand is, what it does, and how it relates to other entities in the world.
 The stronger and more consistent your entity signals, the more confidently AI will recommend you.

 Wikipedia is the highest-leverage entity signal.
-Wikipedia is one of the most heavily weighted sources in LLM training data, and 47.9% of ChatGPT’s cited sources trace back to Wikipedia (Ahrefs, 2025).
+Wikipedia is among the most heavily weighted sources in LLM training data, and one of the few entity signals a brand cannot buy.
 If your brand does not have a Wikipedia page, you are missing the single most influential source in AI training data.
 If you meet Wikipedia’s notability guidelines, getting a well-sourced article created should be a top priority.

 Create a Wikidata entry.
 Wikidata is the structured data backbone that feeds into Google’s Knowledge Graph and many AI systems.
 Create an entry for your brand with structured properties: founding date, headquarters, industry, official website, social profiles.
 This gives AI models structured facts to work with instead of having to infer them from unstructured text.